Lovers (2020 film)

-Lovers (Amants) is a 2020 French romantic thriller film directed by Nicole Garcia, from a screenplay by Garcia and Jacques Fieschi.
-It stars Stacy Martin, Pierre Niney and Benoît Magimel.
+Lovers (Amants) is a 2020 French romantic thriller film directed by Nicole Garcia, who co-wrote the screenplay with Jacques Fieschi.
+It stars Pierre Niney, Stacy Martin and Benoît Magimel.

-It had its world premiere at the Venice Film Festival on 3 September 2020.
+The film had its world premiere at the 77th Venice International Film Festival on 3 September 2020.
+It was released theatrically in France on 17 November 2021 by Wild Bunch.